 Stimulus Payment One, 2020 Tax Return

 Attention: This page is the for the first stimulus or Economic Impact Payment during 2020.
-The stimulus payments are no longer being issued and the only way to claim the first two is by filing a 2020 Return.
+The stimulus payments are no longer being issued and the only way to claim the first two was by filing a 2020 Return - as of May 17, 2024, you can no longer claim stimulus payments one and two.
 This page is only for informational purposes.
 Use the second stimulus calculator to determine if you qualified and what your second stimulus payment might have been as the result of the Tax Relief Act of 2020 passed in December 2020.
 Claim the third stimulus payment by filing a 2021 Return which also cannot be e-filed.

 Start 1st Stimulus Calculator